S. 2164: Algorithmic Accountability Act of 2025

 6

-The bill creates a Bureau of Technology inside the FTC led by a Chief Technologist, requires the Chair to appoint at least 50 personnel to that bureau within 2 years of enactment, and allows 25 additional personnel for the Division of Enforcement.
+The bill creates a Bureau of Technology inside the FTC led by a Chief Technologist, requires at least 50 staff within two years, allows 25 more enforcement hires, and builds a public repository of system summaries that researchers and consumers can search.

 Who benefits from S. 2164?